-Gene therapy is designed to introduce genetic material into cells to compensate for abnormal genes or to make a beneficial protein.
-If a mutated gene causes a necessary protein to be faulty or missing, gene therapy may be able to introduce a normal copy of the gene to restore the function of the protein.
+- Gene transfer therapy introduces new genetic material into cells.
+If an altered gene causes a necessary protein to be faulty or missing, gene transfer therapy can introduce a normal copy of the gene to recover the function of the protein.
 Alternatively, the therapy can introduce a different gene that provides instructions for a protein that helps the cell function normally, despite the genetic alteration.

-A gene that is inserted directly into a cell usually does not function.
-Instead, a carrier called a vector is genetically engineered to deliver the gene.
-Certain viruses are often used as vectors because they can deliver the new gene by infecting the cell.
+Genetic material or gene-editing tools that are inserted directly into a cell usually do not function.
+Instead, a carrier called a vector is genetically engineered to carry and deliver the material.
+Certain viruses are used as vectors because they can deliver the material by infecting the cell.
 The viruses are modified so they can't cause disease when used in people.
 Some types of virus, such as retroviruses, integrate their genetic material (including the new gene) into a chromosome in the human cell.
 Other viruses, such as adenoviruses, introduce their DNA into the nucleus of the cell, but the DNA is not integrated into a chromosome.
 Viruses can also deliver the gene-editing tools to the nucleus of the cell.

 The vector can be injected or given intravenously (by IV) directly into a specific tissue in the body, where it is taken up by individual cells.
 Alternately, a sample of the patient's cells can be removed and exposed to the vector in a laboratory setting.
 The cells containing the vector are then returned to the patient.
 If the treatment is successful, the new gene delivered by the vector will make a functioning protein or the editing molecules will correct a DNA error and restore protein function.

-Researchers must overcome many technical challenges before gene therapy will be a practical approach to treating disease.
-For example, scientists must find better ways to deliver genes and target them to particular cells.
-They must also ensure that new genes are precisely controlled by the body.
+Researchers continue to work to overcome the many technical challenges of gene therapy.
+For example, scientists are finding better ways to deliver genes or gene-editing tools and target them to particular cells.
+They are also working to more precisely control when the treatment is functional in the body.